 Follow the steps for Group creation.
 Use a naming convention to make identifying your vote-tripling list easy!
 Be sure to map VAN ids if you want to sync back your Vote Triplers.

 Step 2: Create your Campaign

 Start building your vote-tripling campaign.
 Again, using a naming convention like, “Vote Tripling – Doe for Congress” will save you time later.
 For the description, use: “A reminder from a friend is the best way to get someone to vote.
 Ask your friends if we can count on them to get three friends to vote, collect their names for a personalized reminder text before Election Day!”

 When writing your script we suggest, "Hey %FirstName%!
-It's %SenderFirstName% with [Candidate] for [Position].
+It's %SenderFirstName% with [Organization Name].
 A close friend's message is the best way to get someone to vote.
 Can I count on you to remind 3 friends?
 Send STOP to opt out."

 (Keep the character count low enough to stay in one single message!
 Remember, the variable names will be shorter in the real text.)